Voltage multiplier: Dickson charge pump

-The diode-wired MOSFET version of the Dickson multiplier does not work very well at very low voltages because of the large drain-source volt drops of the MOSFETs.
+The diode-wired MOSFET version of the Dickson multiplier does not work very well at very low voltages because of the large drain-source voltage drops of the MOSFETs.
 Frequently, a more complex circuit is used to overcome this problem.
 One solution is to connect in parallel with the switching MOSFET another MOSFET biased into its linear region.
-This second MOSFET has a lower drain-source voltage than the switching MOSFET would have on its own (because the switching MOSFET is driven hard on) and consequently the output voltage is increased.
-The gate of the linear biased MOSFET is connected to the output of the next stage so that it is turned off while the next stage is charging from the previous stage's capacitor.
+This second MOSFET has a lower drain-source voltage than the switching MOSFET would have on its own (because the switching MOSFET is driven hard on), and consequently, the output voltage is increased.
+The gate of the linear biased MOSFET is connected to the output of the next stage, so that it is turned off while the next stage is charging from the previous stage's capacitor.
 That is, the linear-biased transistor is turned off at the same time as the switching transistor.

 An ideal 4-stage Dickson multiplier (5× multiplier) with an input of 1.5 V would have an output of 7.5 V. However, a diode-wired MOSFET 4-stage multiplier might only have an output of 2 V. Adding parallel MOSFETs in the linear region improves this to around 4 V. More complex circuits still can achieve an output much closer to the ideal case.

 Many other variations and improvements to the basic Dickson circuit exist.
 Some attempt to reduce the switching threshold voltage such as the Mandal-Sarpeshkar multiplier or the Wu multiplier.
 Other circuits cancel out the threshold voltage: the Umeda multiplier does it with an externally provided voltage and the Nakamoto multiplier does it with internally generated voltage.
 The Bergeret multiplier concentrates on maximising power efficiency.